Teaching Small Language Models to Reason

 \section{Related Work}

 This work is inspired by the seminal work of \citet{wei2022chain} on CoT prompting.
-The underlying idea of CoT prompting is to encourage the model to break down a problem into a series of intermediate reasoning steps, which can be solved iteratively.
-This is especially appealing for reasoning tasks with multiple steps, such as mathematical reasoning. \citet{wei2022chain} demonstrate that prefixing an input with 2-8 exemplars of CoT reasoning for a similar task encourages LMs to do the same, reaching state-of-the-art performance on datasets such as GSM8K \citep{cobbe2021training}. \citet{wang2022self} show that task accuracy can be further improved by using self-consistency in CoT prompting.
+They demonstrate that prefixing an input with 2-8 exemplars of CoT reasoning encourages LMs to do the same, reaching state-of-the-art performance on datasets such as GSM8K \citep{cobbe2021training}. \citet{wang2022self} show that task accuracy can be further improved by using self-consistency in CoT prompting.
 Self-consistency samples CoT reasoning paths from a model's decoder and returns the most consistent path by taking the majority vote.
-Subsequent work by \citet{chung2022scaling} explores finetuning on CoT data in combination with instruction tuning.
-They demonstrate that a FLAN-based \citep{wei2021finetuned} version of PaLM \citep{chowdhery2022palm} benefits from additional finetuning on CoT data.
-In contrast to our work, the CoT data explored in \cite{wei2021finetuned} is manually generated by human annotators.
+Subsequently, \citet{chung2022scaling} explore finetuning a FLAN-based \citep{wei2021finetuned} version of PaLM on manually generated CoT data.

-Concurrent to our work, \citet{huang2022large} explore the ability of LLMs to self-improve by finetuning on the self-labelled solutions to an unlabelled dataset.
-In their work, they also briefly explore student--teacher knowledge distillation on one dataset.
-To the best of our knowledge, our work is the first to extensively explore the improvement of the reasoning ability of small LMs by exploring student--teacher knowledge distillation setup across multiple datasets and model architectures.
-Moreover, our work explores finetuning on CoT data in isolation from other techniques, such as instruction finetuning and self-improvement.